 Innovation insider is a semi-monthly e-newsletter analyzes innovations at Boston Children’s, other academic medical centers and from industry.

 Read the latest blog by a Boston Children's doctor, clinician or staff member.

 There are many ways you can help children and their families get the care they need.

-The Robotic Surgery, Research and Training Program at Boston Children’s Hospital provides the most advanced robotic surgery techniques and procedures to the pediatric population and the most advanced training and research to medical professionals.
+The Robotic Surgery Program at Boston Children’s Hospital provides the most advanced robotic surgery techniques and procedures to the pediatric population and the most advanced training and research to medical professionals.
 Our multidisciplinary staff brings together providers from various sub-specialties who work as a team to provide the most comprehensive, consistent and personalized care to each child.

-Our program is dedicated to the advancement of technology, and we are involved in more than 40 collaborative research projects.
+Our program is dedicated to the advancement of minimally invasive technology for pediatric surgery, and we are involved in more than 40 collaborative research projects.

 Robotic surgery is an exciting and promising area of minimally invasive surgery (MIS).
 Using a high-tech robot, specially trained surgeons perform complex operations through very small openings, thereby reducing pain, recovery times, hospital stays and scars as compared to the traditional open procedures.

-Pioneers in pediatric robotic surgery, surgeons at the Robotic Surgery, Research and Training Program at Boston Children’s Hospital perform more robotic surgery procedures—and a wider array of procedures—than at any other pediatric hospital in the world.
+Pioneers in pediatric robotic surgery, surgeons at the Robotic Surgery Program at Boston Children’s Hospital perform more robotic surgery procedures—and a wider array of procedures—than at any other pediatric hospital in the world.

 Because not every child who needs surgery is a candidate for robotic surgery, it is best to talk to a trained doctor for more information.